Américo Aguiar: Biography

 He led the Commission for the Protection of Minors and Vulnerable Persons of the Patriarchate of Lisbon until March 2023, when the Portuguese Episcopal Conference decided that only laypeople should serve on such bodies.
 He heads Fundação da JMJ, the body responsible for organizing World Youth Day in Portugal on 1–6 August 2023.
+In July 2023, being responsible for World Youth Day 2023, he stated in an interview that the purpose of the event was not "to convert young people to Christ".
+The comment drew some criticism from the faithful, members of the clergy and the media.

 On 9 July 2023, Pope Francis announced plans to make him a cardinal at a consistory scheduled for 30 September.
 Aguiar will be the second youngest cardinal.
 He said his appointment "has to do with youth, it has to do with Portugal, it has to do with World Youth Day" rather than himself.
 That this results in two active cardinals from the see of Lisbon has been called "a genuine novelty" and provoked speculation about his future in the Roman Curia.
 At that consistory he was made cardinal priest of Sant'Antonio da Padova in Via Merulana.
 At the time, he was the second youngest member of the College of Cardinals.

 Pope Francis named him bishop of Setúbal on 21 September 2023.
 He was installed there as the fourth bishop of Setúbal on 26 October.

 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.